New apps bring kids' playtime back to real world

 The app works by converting physical action in real-time onto the screen.
 A small mirror on top of the iPad reflects the child’s actions into the camera which are interpreted by the app.
 The apps are free but the accessories cost $79.

-Tiggly’s shape apps, Safari, Stamp, Draw and Christmas, which also works on the iPhone, help preschoolers learn basic geometry by placing blocks on the iPad.
+Tiggly’s shape apps, Safari, Stamp, Draw and Xmas, help preschoolers learn basic concepts of geometry by placing blocks on the iPad.
 The app detects whether they are in the correct position.

 “Children nowadays know how to play with apps before they can tie their shoes,” said Azadeh Jamalian, co-founder of New York City-based Tiggly.

-With Tiggly, children place rubber shapes in different positions and orientations to learn things such as shapes and numbers, in addition to motor skills.
+With Tiggly, children place rubber shapes in different positions and orientations to learn things like shapes and numbers, in addition to motor skills.

 “Kids might play with square or triangle blocks but may not know it’s a square, or the properties of the shape in their hand.
 That’s where the virtual environment helps because it gives them the language,” she said.

-Tiggly’s apps are available in eight languages.
+Tiggly’s apps are free and available in eight languages.
 The rubber shapes for the apps cost about $30.
-The company also plans to release apps for Android tablets.
+The company also plans to release an app for Android devices.

 Nikki Martyn, an early childhood expert at the University of Guelph-Humber in Toronto, said the apps could be useful to help youngsters with their spatial abilities.
 But she said children still need free time to use their imaginations.